nicolgit/Azure-B2C-playground/setup-postman.md

 # Setup Postman to call Azure B2C API
 Postman has a nice feature that helps you retrieve easily a bearer token needed to access to an OAuth 2.0 endpoint.
-You can find this nice tool in Edit Collection > Authorization form.
+You can find this tool in Edit Collection > Authorization form.

 In this page I will describe how to configure both Azure B2C Tenant and Postman to use this feature.